 On 12 October 2019, Minister for Trade, Tourism and Investment, Simon Birmingham, and Singaporean Minister for Trade and Industry, Chan Chun Sing agreed the scope of a landmark Australia-Singapore Digital Economy Agreement.
 This announcement follows a comprehensive scoping study undertaken by Australian and Singaporean officials at the request of Prime Ministers Scott Morrison and Lee Hsien Loong.
-Australia and Singapore will launch official negotiations for the Agreement shortly.
+A negotiating round will be held from 4-6 December 2019.

 Australia is committed to capitalising on the enormous potential presented by digital trade for Australian businesses.
 Digital trade is an increasingly important way for our region to connect and do business with the rest of the world, helping businesses to reduce costs and remain competitive.
 It provides more opportunities for Australian businesses to reach more customers across the globe as well as further grow our economy.
 According to the Export Council of Australia, Australia's digital exports were worth around $6 billion in 2017, equivalent to Australia's 4th largest export sector and this figure is set to grow.